myxiao-whu/continuous_piecewise_polyfit/README.md

 a continuous piecewise polynomial fitting algorithm of any order with harmonics

-if any problem, please contact mingyuxiao@whu.edu.cn
+if any problem, please contact tyjin@sgg.whu.edu.cn ; mingyuxiao@whu.edu.cn

 main.m is the main file